What is Generativity vs Stagnation

 Generativity in Leaders

-- Mentoring younger colleagues or sharing knowledge.
+- Coaching younger colleagues or sharing knowledge.

 - Contributing to organisational growth.